Degrees of Freedom and Information Criteria for the Synthetic Control Method

-The homoskedasticity assumption \eqref{eq:Ahomoskedastic} may appear limiting to some users and this concern warrants discussion.
+The homoskedasticity assumption \eqref{eq:Ahomoskedastic} may appear restrictive to some users and this concern warrants discussion.
+We find that the proposed information criteria (\ref{eq:homoskedasticSURE}) performs well in the regime of moderate heteroskedasticity but exhibits substantial bias in simulation settings with high heteroskedasticity, see the left panel in \Cref{fig:robustsim}.

+We are thus motivated to produce an alternative information criterion that is more robust to heteroskedasticity.
+As detailed in Appendix \ref{subsection:consistency_hc}, one such information criterion for high-heteroskedasticity regimes is

+where $\hat{p}:=\hat{\mathrm{df}}(\mathbf{X}\hat{\beta}_{\mathrm{sc}})$ is the degrees of freedom estimate of the unpenalized SCM estimator.
+The second term in (\ref{eq:robustIC}) serves as a consistent estimator for the covariance penalty term in (\ref{genSURE}).

+The central and right panels of Figure \ref{fig:robustsim} display the performance of the heteroskedasticity robust information criteria estimate (\ref{eq:robustIC}) under both homoskedasticity and high heteroskedasticity regimes.
+We see that the heteroskedasticity robust information criteria remains unbiased in the homoskedastic case and approximates well, on average, its population analog even under severe heteroskedasticity.

+Our information criteria can also be extended to accommodate a non-diagonal conditional covariance matrix $\Sigma_{Y|X}$, as arises in the presence of serial dependence.
+By leveraging tools from heteroskedasticity-and-autocorrelation-robust (HAR) variance estimation, we produce a HAR information criteria that is robust to both conditional heteroskedasticity and serial correlation of unknown form.
+The formal procedure is detailed in Appendix \ref{section:hac_ic}.

-First, the independence and homoskedasticity assumption may be relaxed, but at the cost of additional assumptions.
-Specifically, \citeA{liu1994siegel} gives a multivariate generalization of Stein's Lemma according to which the information criteria becomes
+The methodology can also accommodate structured conditional covariance matrices.
+Consider \citeA{liu1994siegel}, who gives a multivariate generalization of Stein's Lemma according to which the information criteria become

-The form is more general, but brings about the challenge of estimating $\Sigma_{Y|X}$.
+The form is more general, but it brings about the challenge of estimating $\Sigma_{Y|X}$.
 It may be estimated in different ways.
-If one is willing to make the necessary stationarity and specification assumptions, one may for instance fit an ARMA model on the residuals and use the implied covariance matrix as an estimate.
-If one wants to allow misspecification but is willing to further rely on the Gaussianity assumption, then one may compute the conditional covariance in terms of the unconditional covariances as $\Sigma_{Y}-\Sigma_{YX}\Sigma_{X}^{-1}\Sigma_{XY}$, where $X$ only contains the selected donors and stationarity assumptions must still be made.
+If one is willing to make the necessary model specification assumptions, one may use a structured conditional covariance model.

-Second, we can see from the simulations in \Cref{sec:simulation} that while the simulated data displays heteroskedasticity --commensurate to that of the observed data, with respect to which we largely reject a White test for homoskedasticity-- the estimate of degrees of freedom is remarkably robust.